couchbase/gocbanalytics/README.md

 ### Documentation
 You can explore our API reference through godoc at [https://pkg.go.dev/github.com/couchbase/gocbanalytics](https://pkg.go.dev/github.com/couchbase/gocbanalytics).

-[//]: # (You can also find documentation for the Go Columnar SDK on the [official Couchbase docs]&#40;https://docs.couchbase.com/go-columnar-sdk/current/hello-world/overview.html&#41;.)
+[//]: # (You can also find documentation for the Go Analytics SDK on the [official Couchbase docs]&#40;https://docs.couchbase.com/go-columnar-sdk/current/hello-world/overview.html&#41;.)

 ## Installing